trollaklass/troll-of-fame-reason/README.md

 This time it's decided, the elf hunting contest is launched!

 At the end of each battle, the trolls want to compare the number and attributes of the slain elves.
-And with **ToF** it will be easy ... maybe.
+And with **ToF** it should be easy ⋯ Should.

 ## Excercices